joshcanhelp/josh-to-11/content/post/171-how-to-be-a-better-self-promoter-in-the-creative-industry.md

 wpid: 2708
 ---

-# How to be a better self-promoter in the creative industry

 I was having coffee at a local coffee shop recently and came across one of the worse examples of in-person self-promotion I’ve seen in a while.
 This was a chance encounter and I certainly don’t know all the details of the situation but I left with a name, a URL, and a bad taste in my mouth.
 Because I’m sure this person wasn’t completely aware of their impact, I wanted to share the experience so you know where this kind of thing can go wrong.